browserengineering/book/book/security.md

     # ...
 ```

-Now this form can't be submitted except from our website---and if you
+Now this form can't be submitted except from our website.
+Repeat this
-repeat this nonce fix for each form in the web application, it'll be
+nonce fix for each form in the application, and it'll be secure from
-secure from CSRF attacks.
-But server-side solutions are fragile---what
+CSRF attacks.
+But server-side solutions are fragile---what if you
-if you forget a form---and relying on every website out there to do it
+forget a form---and relying on every website out there to do it right
-right is a pipe dream.
-It'd be better for the browser to provide a
+is a pipe dream.
+It'd be better for the browser to provide a fail-safe
-fail-safe backup.
+backup.

 ::: {.further}
 One unusual attack, similar in spirit to cross-site request forgery,
 is [click-jacking][clickjacking].
-This attack involves including an
+In this attack, an external site in
-external site in a transparent `iframe` positioned over a
+a transparent `iframe` is positioned over the attacker's site.
+The
-seemingly-innocent site.
-The user thinks they are clicking around the
+user thinks they are clicking around one site, but they actually take
-innocent site, but they actually take actions on the external site.
+actions on a different one.
+Nowadays, sites can prevent this with the
-Nowadays, sites can prevent this with the [`frame-ancestors`
+[`frame-ancestors` directive][csp-frame-ancestors] to
-directive][csp-frame-ancestors] to `Content-Security-Policy` or the
+`Content-Security-Policy` or the older [`X-Frame-Options`
-older [`X-Frame-Options` header][x-frame-options].
+header][x-frame-options].
 :::

 [clickjacking]: https://owasp.org/www-community/attacks/Clickjacking